mayasiegel/NutrientSync/SUPABASE_SETUP.md

 comment on column profiles.bmi is 'Calculated BMI value';
 comment on column profiles.sport is 'Primary sport/activity for calorie burn calculations';
 comment on column profiles.activity_level is 'General activity level for TDEE calculations';
+comment on column profiles.goal is 'Nutrition and fitness goal for meal planning';
+comment on column profiles.season is 'Current athletic season for nutrition adjustments';
 ```

 ## What This Script Does